How did the rabbis of the Talmud know details of pregnancy 1500 years before science did?

-This is an obvious anxiety that the mother or father hopes would be avoided by prayer.
-Yet most miscarriages occur before the 8-12th week of pregnance, that is, before three months.
-Why do the sages prescribe it for after the most dangerous period is over?
+This is an obvious anxiety that the mother or father would pray to avoid.
+Yet most miscarriages occur before the 8-12th week of pregnancy; that is, before three months.
+So why do the sages prescribe it for after the most dangerous period is over?

-One answer may be that by the beginning of the second trimester, at the beginning of the three-month period, the mother is keenly aware of the vital being growing inside her.
-Plus jeopardy to the mother’s health through miscarriage starts to increase dramatically now and in Jewish law, until the baby emerges, the mother’s health takes precedence in all thinking about viability.
+One answer may be that by the beginning of the second trimester the mother is keenly aware of the vital being growing inside her.
+Furthermore, even though most miscarriages occur in the first trimester, the jeopardy to the mother’s health through miscarriage now starts to increase dramatically!
+In Jewish law, until the baby emerges, the mother’s health takes precedence over concerns about the life growing inside her.

-6 Months Until End of Term: “….Please show mercy by letting the baby emerge!”
+6. Six months until end of term: “Please show mercy by letting the baby emerge!”

 By now, everyone is getting eager for the pregnancy to come to term.
 You can’t help but smile at this one.
-The prayer has a minor flavor of saying, “Please let’s get it over with!”
+The prayer has a minor flavor saying, “Please let’s get it over with!”
 But it is also true that chances of the viability of the fetus greatly increase.
-These days, the viability of a six-month old fetus reaches 50% exactly at the 23.5th week, or in the six month!
+The viability of a six-month old fetus reaches 50% exactly at the 23.5th week, or in the six month!

 A River of Secret Knowledge

 So what was the rabbis’ source of their prescience if not direct observation or inherited Roman and Greek scientific wisdom?